WERA Motorcycle Roadracing

 22. Protests regarding machine legality, grid position, scoring discrepancies must be filed within 30 minutes of the posted grid or results for the protest to be accepted.

-23. On most WERA Sportsman Series weekends Solo events will be held.
+23. On some WERA Sportsman Series weekends Solo events will be held.
 These events will allow participation by individuals only - no teams.
+A portion of each entry collected will be paid as a purse.
 A Solo event may not exceed 45 minutes in length including red flag down time.
 If a Solo is red flagged, the restarted event will continue on the subsequent lap - not a total restart.
 The restart will take place based on curent running order if possible as determined by the officials, if not then original grids will be used.
 If less than 25% of laps or 10 minutes remain the race shall be deemed complete.

 24. In consideration of being allowed to enter and by being issued credentials to a WERA event, the team owner, the rider, crewmembers, and other holders of event credentials (the “participant”) agrees as follows: